WenhaoYuan337/EMcopilot/README.md

 ## Citation
-If you find our code or data useful in your research, please cite our paper:
+If you find our code or data useful in your research, please cite:
 ```
 @misc{yuan2024deepgenerativemodelsassistedautomated,
       title={Deep Generative Models-Assisted Automated Labeling for Electron Microscopy Images Segmentation},